Why Do You Bleed When Shaving? What Causes It and How Can You Prevent It?

 If your skin is sensitive or irritated, choosing the right tool can help.
 You can compare options in this electric shaver vs razor guide.

 Rinse your face with cold water, then apply moisturizer or aftershave lotion to keep your skin hydrated and calm.
-Building a good routine also helps—learn more in this shaving routine guide.

 Summary